ccwangxi/nomovalidation/README.md

 # Introduction of nomovalidation
 nomovalidation is an R package to measure the prediction performance of a Cox PH model by internal calibration, internal validation, and external validation.
 This package was built on the R packages rms and survAUC.
 "nomo" in the package name comes from nomogram, which is a visualization of a Cox PH model.
-Physicians and clinicians use nomogram to quickly judge the survival of a patient based on the covariables (age, race, etc).
+Physicians and clinicians use nomogram to quickly and roughly predict the survival of a patient based on the covariables (age, race, etc).
 Before using this package, a Cox PH model need to be developed using the training dataset.
 This package contains 3 R functions:

    #### 1. get_internal_calibrarion.R: